Search this site ...

 giraffe engravingGiraffe engraving, Niger, Bradshaw foundation

 From these images we learn how ancient tribes and cultures viewed their universe around them.
 Observing the paintings may give us insight into their thoughts, their spiritual and physical worlds.
+Unfortunately, much of this valuable heritage is being destroyed; either by natural erosion as the sites come under civilisation pressure or by graffiti defacing the rock canvases.

 African art history presents a world heritage we need to find a way to preserve.